dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 4. Press `q` to quit CLI.
 5. Wait five minutes then scrutinize results in Application Insights instance at Azure portal.

+// FIXME: refer to `rabbitmq` by its container name and `appsettings`, but override to localhost in `appsettings.Development.json`.

 ## Approach 2 (Visual Studio Code)

 1. Start RabbitMQ: